Table of Content

 The benefits of investing via Nifty 50 Index finances are

-There are two primary ways through which you can invest in the Nifty index – via derivatives and mutual funds.
-Let’s take an in-depth look.
+There are two primary ways through which you can invest in Nifty 50 stocks – via derivatives and mutual funds.
+Let’s take an in-depth look at how to buy Nifty.

 Nifty derivative contracts such as futures and options use the index as an underlying asset.
 This essentially means that the price movement of the derivatives is linked to that of the index.
 However, since the index is not a stock, you cannot take delivery of the same on the expiry of its derivative contracts.
 Instead, all of the index derivatives will be mandatorily cash-settled at the end of the expiry.